project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

 **Submit Data Request**

-This API is used to submit the data request to get the exhaust data The response of the request initiates with the creation of a data file This data file can be downloaded and used for analytics etc.
+This API is used to submit the data request to get the exhaust data.
+The response of the request initiates the creation of a data file.
+This data file can be downloaded and used for analytics etc.

 <b>Header Parameters</b>

 * Specify the authorization key that you have received from the administrator.
 Note: To make use of the API, you require authorization.
 Raise a request to the administrator for the use of the API.
 You will receive the authorization key.
-Specify the key received, here.
+Specify the key received here.

-* Custom the header parameter as per the request.
+* Custom the header parameter as per the request

 X-Channel-ID: {{channel id}}